zicat/tributary/doc/user_guide.md

 This section documents how to configure the tributary’s application.properties.
 See the following section for creating a tributary application using Spring Boot.

-### build package
+### Build package

-Before start the tributary, we should compile and package it from source code.
-Tributary depend on java and maven, so please install JDK8 and Maven3 first on your macOS or linux computer.
+Before start the tributary service, we should compile and package it from source code depending on java and maven, please install JDK8 and Maven3 first on your macOS or linux pc.

-Download source code using git clone or other tools first.
+Download source code using Git or other tools.

 ```shell
 $ cd tributary